limianwang/osmos-lite/docs/schemas.md

 ## Validators

-The job of a validator, as its name implies, is to inspect the data that flows into a model and ensure that it conforms to an arbitrary set of rules.
+The job of a validator, as its name implies, is to inspect the data that flows into a specific field and ensure that it conforms to an arbitrary set of rules.
 Osmos comes with a small number of built-in validators to reflect its focus on simplicity—more validators may be available as plugins:

 - `Osmos.Schema.validators.numberRange(min, max)` ensures that a number falls within a given range
 - `Osmos.Schema.validators.stringMatch(regex, errorString)` ensures that a string value matches a given regular expression